srinivasulureddy22/my-multijava/README.md

 Updated 1 path from the index
 ```

-## Test 3: show a proper release, not the version is 1.0.sha1
+## Test 3: show a proper release, note version is 1.0.sha1

 ```
 (base) ➜  maven-modular git:(master) ✗ sh  ./release.sh RELEASE_NO_CHECK